 - 13 Queen Square (she stayed here from May to June 1799)

 - 4 Sydney Place (the family lived here for 3 years, from 1801 to 1804)

 - Green Park Buildings (lived here from 1804 to 1805, leaving when her father died)

 - 25 Gay Street (1805-06.
 In straitened circumstances, the family rented rooms rather than a whole house)

 If you visit these properties you will see how the family’s fortunes declined over the years.
-Jane’s first visit was to a wealthy relative on The Paragon; her final stay was in the (at that time) rough and unfashionable city centre.
+Austen’s first visit was to a wealthy relative on The Paragon; her final stay was in the (at that time) rough and unfashionable city centre.

-You may also wish to visit St Swithin’s Church, where Jane’s parents were married in 1764, and where her father was later buried (there is a plaque to him in the churchyard).
+You may also wish to visit St Swithin’s Church, where Austen’s parents were married in 1764, and where her father was later buried (there is a plaque to him in the churchyard).
 And, across the road from the house in Sydney Place, are the Sydney Gardens.
-Although Jane Austen disliked living in Bath – preferring the countryside – she welcomed the opportunity to walk in the Gardens.
+Although Austen disliked living in Bath – preferring the countryside – she welcomed the opportunity to walk in the Gardens.
 She wrote to her sister Cassandra that “it would be very pleasant to be near Sidney Gardens – we might go into the Labrinth every day…”

 This article is now available as a mobile app.
 Go to GPSmyCity to download the app for GPS-assisted travel directions to the attractions featured in this article.